-If you are asking this question, you probably know how important audience demographics are to your digital marketing strategy.
+If you ask this question, you probably know how important audience demographics are to your digital marketing strategy.
 Before you start any digital marketing campaign, it is important to know what your current situation is.
 You need to know who is currently coming to your site and how they flow through your website.
 This discovery process is important to determine a starting point.

-The first thing is to determine that Google Analytics is installed on your site and the second is being able to access it to read the reports.
-I am shocked how many business owners have no idea whether or not they have it installed or if they do, how to access it.
+The first thing is to determine that Google Analytics is installed on your site, and the second is being able to access it to read the reports.
+I am shocked how many business owners have no idea whether or not they have it installed or, if they do, how to access it.
 I will walk you through the steps to determine if you have Google Analytics installed.
-If you know you have it installed, you can skip down to “Make Sure That Google Analytics is Tracking Demographics“.
+If you know you have it installed, you can skip down to “Make Sure That Google Analytics is Tracking Demographics.”

-Open your website in a browser (Chrome is my preferred but they all work basically the same) and right click somewhere on the page.
-Look at the right click menu and look for something called View Page Source or View Code.
-Click on that and a new tab will open up.
+Open your website in a browser (Chrome is my preferred, but they all work basically the same) and right-click somewhere on the page.
+Look at the right-click menu and look for something called View Page Source or View Code.
+Click on that, and a new tab will open up.
 Now you will see a full page of HTML code.

-For everyone who is left, you need to be able to login.
+For everyone who is left, you need to be able to log in.
 Believe it or not, this is usually the sticking point.
 Point your browser to https://accounts.google.com and log in with your Google login.
 If you determined you have Google Analytics but have no idea what your Google login is or that if you even have one, there’s a good chance you don’t have access to Google Analytics.
 Unless you find it, you will have to start over.
-If that’s the case, skip to “Installing Google Analytics“.
+If that’s the case, skip to “Installing Google Analytics.”

 Once you have logged in, you will be presented with Google Analytics Home.
 By default, Google Analytics is set to the last seven days.
 You should see a line graph with your traffic for the past week.
 It should look something like this:

 If you see traffic, great!
 Skip to “Finding Demographic Information” in Google Analytics.